M. Ashraf: Playback singers introduced by him

 Famous folk singer Shaukat Ali was introduced in film director Haidar Chodhary's inaugural super-hit musical film Tees Mar Khan in 1963.
 Naheed Akhtar was introduced by him in film Nanha Farisha in 1974 with the song:

 "Janey kyun dil tarapta rehta hay, Aao jee addi tappa gaen".
 Nayyara Noor actually had her first appearance in Punjabi film Ziddi (1973 film) but her first super-hit song was composed by M. Ashraf.
 Rajab Ali appeared in his film Yadein in 1971 with a popular duet song with Noor Jehan.
 Asad Amanat Ali Khan was introduced into the Pakistani film industry by M. Ashraf in film Saheli (1978).

-M Ashraf set new records in Pakistan (recorded thousands of film songs) working mainly with 5 major film playback singers of his time, namely with Noor Jehan, Mehdi Hassan, Naheed Akhtar, Masood Rana, and Ahmed Rushdi while also introducing new talent such as Ghulam Abbas, A. Nayyar, Alamgir, Mohammed Ali Shehki, Rajab Ali, Anwar Rafi and many other upcoming new artists of that era to the broader audience of movies and pop radio airplays.
+M Ashraf set new records in Pakistan, working mainly with 5 major film playback singers of his time, namely with Noor Jehan, Mehdi Hassan, Naheed Akhtar, Masood Rana, and Ahmed Rushdi while also introducing new talent such as Ghulam Abbas, A. Nayyar, Alamgir, Mohammed Ali Shehki, Rajab Ali, Anwar Rafi and other upcoming new artists of that era to the broader audience of movies and pop radio airplays.